 Cover and cook on low for 7 to 8 hours, or high for 3 to 4, or until beef is tender and vegetables are cooked through.

 I can't remember if I ever shared my newest 6 quart slow cooker with you.
 I've had it awhile now and I absolutely LOVE this slow cooker.
 It has a hinged lid, so that you can open it without having to find someplace to set the lid down.
 There's also a drip cup on the back side that catches the condensation that builds up on the inside lid too so that when you do open it, all the condensation falls into the cup.

 It has a built in heat boost, so that when you open it, it kicks up to a higher heat temporarily so that you don't loose as much heat as you do with any standard slow cooker.
 The biggest plus for me has been the vented sides, because I am convinced it is that venting that keeps it from cooking so hot, as so many of them do these days.
 It seems to cook much more evenly, unlike the other brand of 6-quart Crockpot slow cooker I purchased just before this, that I found cooked far too hot.
-It's a fantastic slow cooker made by T-Fal under the Emeril brand and should be widely available at retailers and online at places like Amazon.
+It's a fantastic slow cooker made by T-Fal under the Emeril brand and depending on when you're reading this, may or may not still be available at retailers and online at places like Amazon.
 It's a great slow cooker, if you're in the market for one.